Skip to main content

 Within the Episcopal Church structure, our congregation participates in the Episcopal Relief and Development Fund (ERD) and other national/international programs through our gifts and assessment to the Diocese of Montana.

+Under the direction of Mary Beth Roy, members of St. James served as Christmas Angels for 16 children and 3 senior adults.
+We provided gifts for the Angel Tree program.
+Many members of our Church live out their baptismal vow to “seek and serve Christ in all persons” through their work in and support of the Boys and Girls Club, Community Cupboard, Judith Mountain Players, the local Museum, RSVP, America Reads, Friends of the Library, the Green Share Garden, Farm in the Dell, Special K Ranch, Friends of the Pool, Community Concert, the Veterans' Administration, Home Health / Hospice, the Council on Aging, Relay for Life, Head Start, Ski for Light, the American Legion, Kiwanis, Shrine Clowns, HRDC Clearinghouse, the Salvation Army, Historical Preservation, Backcountry Horseman trail work, SAFE (Saving Animals From Euthanasia), Hospital Auxiliary (Pink Ladies), City Commission, Fergus County Community Council, Equine Special Olympics, Future Farmers of America, Navigators, High Notes, Lewistown Art Center, PEO, Trout Unlimited, Your Neighbor Cares, Shelter Solutions for Central Montana, and a plethora of other organizations.
 Finally, many in our community have no church home, yet at times in their life require the services of a church.
 At St. James', our clergyperson and some lay ministers are available in times of emotional need.
 Our parish is available for funerals and receptions/luncheons following them.
 We are also available in times of joy.
 Our church is available for marriages.
-We also provide motel rooms, food, and gas to those in need passing through our area and assistance with rent and utilities and various other needs through the Rector's Discretionary Fund.
+We also provide motel rooms, food, and gas to those in need passing through our area as well as donate to the Council on Aging for folks who need a meal or shuttle service to Billings or Great Falls.
 In many ways, much of what we do as a church addresses a very wise expression from former Archbishop of Canterbury, William Temple, who said, “The Church exists for the sake of those outside of it.”

 WORSHIP

-18 % of our expenditures
+18.45 % of our expenditures

 This year we have continued to transform ourselves into a “Welcoming Church.”
 We have tried to be mindful of the need to help guests feel comfortable, knowing that we have been given an extraordinary privilege in worshiping with them.
 We continue to use only gluten free communion wafers as some of our members cannot eat wheat.
 Delightfully, new folks continue to be with us sharing ministry in the Body of Christ.
 We strive to be “A House of Prayer for All the People.”

-On Sundays, readers, chalice bearers, officiants, greeters, ushers, leaders of prayers, organist, choir members, the altar guild, the rector, and the congregation proclaimed the most visible and central act of ministry in the Church which is worship using both the Holy Eucharist (also known as Holy Communion, The Lord’s Supper, and Mass) and Daily Morning Prayer.
+On Sundays, readers, eucharistic ministers, officiants, greeters, ushers, leaders of prayers, organist, choir members, the altar guild, the rector, and the congregation proclaimed the most visible and central act of ministry in the Church which is worship using both the Holy Eucharist (also known as Holy Communion, The Lord’s Supper, and Mass) and Daily Morning Prayer.
 We give heartfelt thanks to God and our members for our choirs and organists and pianists and guitars and drums in worship.
 We are richly blessed by our music and God is glorified!

-In addition to Sundays, we observed the Winter Solstice at the home of Bil and Cathy Holmes with music, prayer, poems, delicious food, and excellent fellowship.
-We held one service on Christmas Eve and one service on Christmas Day and also, of course, services during Lent and Holy Week.
+In addition to Sundays, we held one service on Christmas Eve and one service on Christmas Day and also, of course, services during Lent and Holy Week.
 We observed The Way of the Cross each Friday during Lent.
 During Holy Week we observed Maundy Thursday with a celebration of the Holy Eucharist.
-On Good Friday we observed the day ecumenically at Noon at First Presbyterian Church.
-In the evening we observed Good Friday with The Way of the Cross outside with procession, fire pits, and drums at St. James.
-We celebrated the Great Vigil of Easter and afterwards we rejoiced in the land of milk and honey with ice cream, honey, and sherry.
+On Good Friday we observed the day ecumenically at Noon

 We offer the sacraments of the Church including burials and weddings to the broader community.
 We take Holy Communion to the ill and infirm.
 In addition, we offer prayers and worship services as invited by the community.
-We once again were able to lead worship at Central Montana Medical Center Skilled Nursing.

 EDUCATION

-17% of our expenditures
+17.78% of our expenditures

 Devotional literature was available in the form of Forward Day by Day and additional booklets during the seasons of Advent and Lent.
-We also invited participation in “Lent Madness” since our priest is crazy for it!
-Thirty-two saints, 40 days of Lent, voting and the awarding of the “Golden Halo” at Easter.
+We also invited participation in “Lent

 In our engagement with the media we educated the public about our congregation and The Episcopal Church.